austingray/reaxpress/README.md

 # Reaxpress

+The CLI has had a massive overhaul, and the information below is out of date.
+I have been converting this to a single page app where all GET endpoints are managed via the CLI.
+When using the cli, `create` and `remove` are functioning, but many things below are changing.
+Documentation will be updated once the conversion to an SPA is completed.

 ### Overview

-The goal of Reaxpress is to provide an extendable boilerplate for creating React/Express applications that reuse React components on the server and client, and does not require redundant server requests to render the client-side view.
+The goal of Reaxpress (React + Express) is to provide an extendable application boilerplate for rapid prototyping.

 ### Features:

- - A CLI for generating routes and boilerplate code
+ - A CLI for managing routes and generating boilerplate
  - Universal React components
  - Ubiquitous view state data between server and client
  - Basic user auth using [passport](http://passportjs.org/)
- - Basic CMS functionality (coming soon)
+ - Basic CMS functionality
+ - State management (coming soon)
+ - Single page app (coming soon)

 ### CLI

 ```
 ./reaxpress.js create <route>
 ./reaxpress.js remove <route>
-./reaxpress.js forget <route>
 ```

 *create*:
- - register the route in `./.reaxpress/skeleton.json`
+ - creates a reference in the project skeleton.
- - create a boilerplate express route file `./routes/[route].jsx`
+ - creates a boilerplate express route file.
- - mount that route file in `./.reaxpress/routes.js`
- - create the react components in `./src/react/[route]/index.jsx`
- - add the react component as an entry in `./webpack.config.js`
+ - creates a react component
+ - some behind the scenes which will be documented in detail once the SPA aspect is completed

 *remove*
- - deletes the route reference and any files that were created above
+ - deletes any files that were created above (cannot undo this, so be careful)

-*forget*
- - unregister the route in `./.reaxpress/skeleton.json`.

-Forgetting a route means it can no longer be removed using the cli tool and all generated changes must be manually removed.
-In the future, modified boilerplate files may need to be manually removed as to not erase any customizations by accident.
-This depends on what direction and added functionality the CLI tool may get.

 There are several protected routes which cannot be added or deleted to protect core functionality: